paveldarii/horiseon-marketing-solutions-site/README.md

 in the office when marketing specialist are working on a business promotion.

 Bellow the main photo are three sections with articles that describes what Horiseon company does, and in the section on the right side are enumerated the benefits of being a Horiseon customer.
-Moreover, on the bottom is the footer with copyright symbol.
+Lastly, on the bottom is the footer with copyright symbol expressing that the site is an intelectual property of Horiseon company.